Robert Leo Hulseman: Career

-His father, Leo Hulseman, a former Dixie Cup employee, had founded the Solo Cup Company in 1936.
+His father Leo, a former Dixie Cup employee, had founded the Solo Cup Company in 1936.
 Robert Hulseman joined his father's company as a factory worker when he was 18-years old and worked his way through a series of jobs.
 Hulseman later developed the Solo Cup Company's plastic business, which would lead to the development of the plastic red solo cup during the 1970s.

-Robert Hulseman created the solo cup during the mid-1970s and utilized his own children and family as a focus group.
+Hulseman created the Solo cup during the mid-1970s and utilized his own children and family as a focus group.
 Hulseman would place small plastic cups of varying colors on his kitchen table for his kids to peruse, including blue, red, peach and yellow.
-While the peach cups were not a hit, the red solo cups proved popular with both his children and consumers.
-Hulseman, himself, favored blue solo cups.
+While the peach cups were not a hit, the red Solo cups proved popular with both his children and consumers.
+Hulseman, himself, favored blue Solo cups.

-Husleman initially launched the red solo cups in smaller 5, 7 and 9 ounce sizes.
-However, he eventually introduced the iconic 16 ounce red solo cup, which proved to be the most popular size long term.
+Husleman initially launched the red Solo cups in smaller 5, 7 and 9 ounce sizes.
+However, he eventually introduced the iconic 16 ounce red Solo cup, which proved to be the most popular size long term.
 When the 16 ounce red cups were first sold, very few consumers drank beers that size.
 However, consumer tastes changed to match the size of the popular plastic cups.
-Today, the plastic solo cups are manufactured in dozens of colors, but the red solo cups remain the company's best seller.
+Today, the plastic Solo cups are manufactured in dozens of colors, but the red Solo cups remain the company's best seller.

-Hulseman became President of the Solo Cup Company, which he inherited from his father, in 1980, succeeding his father.
+Hulseman became president of the Solo Cup Company, which he inherited from his father, in 1980, succeeding his father.
 He later became the company's CEO as well.